 '''

 unsigned long int i; / 64 bit integer /

-for (i=0;i<(unsigned long)(0xdeadbeefL);i++) {}
+for (i=0;i<(unsigned long)(-1L);i++) {}

 '''

 A Full Adder (FA) logic block takes three input bits and provides two output bits.
-The input bits are summed to produce a two bit output. (a) Write a table showing what each combination of input bits produces at the output. (b) Draw a picture of how you might connect FAs together to create a (slow) 64 bit adder.
-You don't have to show every FA, just convey the idea of your solution. (c) Show how you could turn your 64 bit adder into a 64 bit subtractor using 64 NAND gates.
+The input bits are summed to produce a two bit output.
+Write a table showing what each combination of input bits produces at the output.
+Draw a picture of how you might connect FAs together to create a (slow) 64 bit adder.
 If you're interested in how a fast adder works, do a google search for the term "carry lookahead adder".
-If you're interested in how addition is done in a multiplier, look for "carry save adder".

 Write a small piece of C code that can determine how many bits there are in an unsigned long int on any machine.
-You are not allowed to use sizeof.
-You may use a loop.

-Most instruction sets provide an "add with carry" and a "subtract with borrow" instruction. (a) Explain how you might use these to implement arbitrary bit length integer representations. (b) Are the instructions necessary to do this?
-Explain why or why not.
+Most instruction sets provide an "add with carry" and a "subtract with borrow" instruction.
+Explain how you might use these to implement arbitrary bit length integer representations.
+Are the instructions necessary to do this?